mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   example.

 * We want to have our cake and eat it too.
-We can expose an interface where every primitive produces result immediately, but we also add rewrite rules that will make GHC rewrite our expressions in such a way that in the end the compiler gets one tight loop without intermediate allocations.
+We can expose an interface where every primitive produces a result immediately, but we also add rewrite rules that will make GHC rewrite our expressions in such a way that in the end the compiler gets one tight loop without intermediate allocations.

 Let's see the first approach in action.